Jaimilit/beyond-the-barbell/README.md

 Features of this business-focused website include a shopping cart, a catalogue of products, an online payment system that can save the customer’s preferred mode of payment, sign up for an email newsletter, contact us page, and private policy statement.

 The site was developed using Python in the Django framework and styled using CSS and Bootstrap.
 ElephantSQL is used for the database and Heroku for deployment.
+The site is for anyone who is interested in health and fitness.

 # UX

+The purpose of the website is to be able to give users an opportunity to explore what is available at this particular gym.
+Whether it's products or memberships, the goal is for the user to be able to browse through the site easy.
+The user should be able to pruchase items easily, subscribe, contact us, and sign up for competitions to be part of the CrossFit commimnity.

 User stories